City of Industry, California: History

 In 1979/1980 a former landfill near Azusa Avenue was converted into the Industry Hills Golf Club, including a hotel and the Eisenhower golf course.

 In 1981, the Industry Hills Expo Center opened as a community multi-purpose event facility.

 In 1985, the inaugural Charity Pro Rodeo took place, to raise funds for youth in the San Gabriel Valley.
 The Rodeo still takes place annually.
 In 1991, in partnership with the Los Angeles County Sheriff's Department, the Youth Activities League was formed to offer sports to at-risk children as an alternative to gang activity.

 In recognition of the importance of mass transit, the city invested heavily in the development of a Metrolink transit station near the confluence of the 60 and 57 freeways and in 1993, the City of Industry Metrolink Station opened.
 In 2004, the Environmental Impact Report and Design for the 57/60 Confluence Project was completed.
 The three-phased program of improvements consists of ramp and interchange reconfigurations as well as the addition of bypass lanes to reduce weaving, resulting in less congestion for the sixth-worst congested and dangerous freeway interchange in the nation.

+In the late 2000s, Edward P. Roski, part-owner of the Los Angeles Lakers and Los Angeles Kings, announced plans for a new NFL stadium in the City of Industry.
+The intended purpose was to attract a team to the Los Angeles region which was without any NFL team at the time.
+Roski, who built the Staples Center, stated that the new 75,000-seat stadium, a part of a 600-acre entertainment and retail project, would all be privately financed and be the centerpiece of a new entertainment complex in the City of Industry.
+In June 2008, reports surfaced that the City of Industry could become the home of the San Francisco 49ers or the Oakland Raiders as early as 2010 when both teams' stadium leases expired, or could become home to another team.
+The project was cleared to begin construction, though it kept waiting on the negotiations of the NFL's commitment to move a team (or possibility two) to Los Angeles.
+The NFL eventually returned to the LA area, with the Los Angeles Rams and Los Angeles Chargers moving into SoFi Stadium in Inglewood.

+City of Industry will host the mountain bike competition at the 2028 Summer Olympics, with the competition taking place adjacent to the Pacific Palms Resort.